sajidsiraj/Sentiments/README.md

+# This is a repository for sentiments analysis tutorial using KNIME.
+Our aim is to become familiar with workflow-based analytics and to performing some common data analytics tasks.
+We will be using KNIME Analytics software for this purpose.
+Once you are comfortable in using KNIME, you can easily migrate to any other workflow-based tool, for example, RapidMiner, SAS Analytics etc.

+We used KNIME version 3.3, if you are downloading the latest version (3.5+), please ensure that you download all extensions (File Menu -> Install KNIME Extensions)

 # Sentiments
 This is a table compiled for those interested in perofrming sentiments analysis without worrying about pulling information from different sources.
 The table contains information on